TosbackCgusBridge-Bot/CGUs-versions/Aa/Privacy Policy.md

 Our Services

 We use personally identifiable information to complete transactions and fulfill requests for our products and services.
-For example, we require you to provide personally identifiable information when making a reservation to purchase airline tickets or related products and services such as renting cars or booking hotel rooms through an American Airlines Reservations Agent, travel agent, the aa.com® website or other travel-related website, or enrolling in the AAdvantage program.
+For example, we require you to provide personally identifiable information when making a reservation to purchase airline tickets or related products and services such as renting cars or booking hotel rooms through an American Airlines Reservations Agent, travel agent, the aa.com® website or other travel-related website, or enrolling in the AAdvantage and Business Extra programs.

 Administrative, Marketing, Analytical Purposes

-In addition to processing, confirming and fulfilling the travel or other services or products you request, American may use personally identifiable information for administrative, analytical, and marketing purposes such as information systems management, accounting, billing and audits, credit card processing and verification, customer-relations correspondence, and/or operation of the AAdvantage program.
+In addition to processing, confirming and fulfilling the travel or other services or products you request, American may use personally identifiable information for administrative, analytical, and marketing purposes such as information systems management, accounting, billing and audits, credit card processing and verification, customer-relations correspondence, and/or operation of the AAdvantage and Business Extra programs.
 American also uses personally identifiable information to identify, develop and market products and services that we believe you will value in accordance with applicable laws.

 Legal Requirements